-- 2.1 While within the premises at 142 Lambton Quay, AQA operates within the expectations of Universities New Zealand with respect to earthquake preparedness, fire safety and evacuation procedures, including regular evacuation drill under the scrutiny of Safety First NZ Ltd. - 2.2 All AQA work stations have a personal evacuation kit that includes emergency provisions. - 2.3 AQA conducts briefings for visitors new to the premises on appropriate earthquake response and evacuation procedures.
+2.1 While within the premises at 142 Lambton Quay, AQA operates within the expectations of Universities New Zealand with respect to earthquake preparedness, fire safety and evacuation procedures, including regular evacuation drill under the scrutiny of Safety First NZ Ltd.

+2.2 All AQA work stations have a personal evacuation kit that includes emergency provisions.

+2.3 AQA conducts briefings for visitors new to the premises on appropriate earthquake response and evacuation procedures.
 When responsible for off-site visits AQA endeavours to ensure groups are similarly briefed.
 This includes ensuring that audit Panel members are aware of health and safety requirements for the university (or other institution) that they are auditing or reviewing, including overseas institutions.
+2.4 If an AQA staff member is working on the premises outside of normal working hours and is the only person present, he or she is expected to take reasonable precautions to ensure that some other person is aware of this and able to advise emergency services or an AQA or Universities New Zealand staff member if necessary in a case of emergency.